andrew/ultimate-awesome/README.md

 - [awesome-spanner](https://github.com/rakyll/awesome-spanner) - A curated list of awesome Google Cloud Spanner references, tools, libraries and more.
 - [awesome-georgia](https://github.com/Stichoza/awesome-georgia) - 🇬🇪 A curated list of awesome libraries and packages specific/related to Georgia (country).
 - [awesome-ai4eda](https://github.com/Thinklab-SJTU/awesome-ai4eda) - Awesome Artificial Intelligence for Electronic Design Automation Papers.
-- [awesome-computational-photography](https://github.com/visionxiang/awesome-computational-photography) - A curated list of awesome resources for topics related to computational photography via deep learning, which mainly focuses on image alignment and stitching.
-- [awesome-distribution-shift](https://github.com/weitianxin/awesome-distribution-shift) - A curated list of papers and resources about the distribution shift in machine learning.
 - [awesome-android-awesomeness](https://github.com/yongjhih/awesome-android-awesomeness) - A curated list of android awesomeness.
 - [awesome-blockchain-testing](https://github.com/alexromanov/awesome-blockchain-testing) - Curated list of blog posts, videos and resources on testing blockchains and blockchain-based applications.
 - [awesome-computer-vision-in-sports](https://github.com/avijit9/awesome-computer-vision-in-sports) - A comprehensive list of papers on computer vision in sports.